Tweetscape/Twitlists-v1/README.md

 ## **Set Up**

+First, you'll need to apply for a Twitter developer account here: https://developer.twitter.com/en/apply-for-access

+Once you've done this, open the "APIKeys" text file,  edit it to include your credentials, and follow the instructions to store your keys and tokens as operating system environment variables.

 To get started just run the following commands in your terminal/command prompt.

-0. Export keys (Instructions coming soon)

 1. `git clone https://github.com/Twitlists/Twitlists-v1`